Treats certain kinds of leukemia and prepares the body for a stem cell transplant.

 - Your medicine will be given through a tube called a central venous catheter that is put into your chest.

-- Before receiving busulfan, you will be given medicines to help prevent vomiting and other side effects.
+- Before you receive busulfan, you will be given medicines to help prevent vomiting and other side effects.

 Drugs and Foods to Avoid: